Just about a year ago, I had the Shearwater’s bottom painted. This was one of only a few times I haven’t done this task myself.

 The shop removed the thru hull and replaced it with a larger thru hull mushroom.
 We speculated that since the boat lives in a slip in a drainage canal from the Okeechobee Waterway, there is a foul combination of salt and freshwater organisms that caused the excessive growth.
 This growth and the paint caused the reduced water flow.

-The thru hull was raised to a 1.5″ bronze fitting, about twice the water carrying capacity.
+The thru hull was diameter was raised to a 1.5″ bronze fitting, about twice the water carrying capacity.
+The original factory fitting has proven a problem on several R25 that are ran at higher speed in South Florida waters where marine growth is a challenge.

 While the clogged thru hull was being replaced, the shop also installed a new 1.5″ bronze seacock and strainer.
 They removed the elbow that was previously in the raw water path and found it partially clogged with dead marine growth.
 The new straight line strainer, seacock, and thru hull can all be cleaned as necessary by inserting a 1/4″ threaded rod in the open sea strainer and “filing” out the marine growth.
 The top of the sea strainer is located at the water level so it is easy to clean as necessary.

-Located on the left side of the image is the new flow sensor (not yet wired) that, hopefully, will detect a clogged sea strainer before the muffler is damaged.
-I have also installed an overheat sensor that should detect low water flow before anything is damaged.
+Located on the left side of the image is the new flow sensor that, hopefully, will detect a clogged sea strainer before the engine or muffler are damaged.
+I have also installed an exhaust overheat sensor that should detect exhaust gas overheating because of low water flow.

 You can see the cap stored temporarily in the oil fill area.